 Since 1985, the DBA has addressed its mission by producing several large events and initiatives as well as sponsoring numerous festivals and special events in our Downtown core each year.

 In addition, the DBA took a lead role in the implementation of the 1997 Capital City Downtown Plan, a bylaw that contained policies, programs, and nearly 80 action items intended to see Downtown flourish as the social, cultural, and economic heart of Edmonton.
-In 2010 a new bylaw will update the 1997 Downtown Plan.

 Through the original plan and the updated bylaw, the Downtown Business Association continues to:

 - Provide strong support for economic development through the Business Recruitment Committee;

 - Assist in the implementation of arts and cultural programming, including the Art & Design in Public Places Program - a community based initiative designed through placement of publicly funded works of art.